datayarns/blogdown_source/content/profile/index.md

 Our overall research approach is informed by nuanced views of behaviour and social and organizational change and is responsive to day-to-day demands, and longer-term needs and aspirations of development practitioners their funders, and stakeholders.

-As individuals we are set apart by our respective areas of foundational expertise in information and communication technologies (Evangelia), social psychology (Kavita) and social science methodology (Claudia).
+As individuals we are set apart by our respective areas of foundational expertise in information and communication technologies (Evangelia), social psychology (Kavita).
 We are joined together by a common passion for research design and data science and a firm belief in the transformational power of data and well-designed research.
 We can be contacted at **infodatayarns@gmail.com** or individually.

 **Dr Evangelia Berdou**